 By Alexis De La Rosa

 The University of Miami was named one of the top 50 film schools in the country by TheWrap Magazine.
-Jumping from number 38 in 2016 to number 27 in 2017, the motion pictures program was recognized for its immersive curriculum, experienced professors and successful alumni, including Dwayne “The Rock” Johnson, Sylvester Stallone, Barry Waldman and David Nutter, Emmy-winning Game of Thrones director.
+Jumping from number 38 in 2016 to number 27 in 2017, the motion pictures program was recognized for its immersive curriculum, experienced professors and successful alumni from the program and the University, including Dwayne “The Rock” Johnson, Sylvester Stallone, Barry Waldman and David Nutter, Emmy-winning Game of Thrones director.

 TheWrap Magazine’s second annual ranking was revealed in September.
 The magazine selects the top 50 programs based on alumni involvement, alumni professional success, award and festival recognition, and unique student experiences.